-The Academic Technology Commons (ATC) in the Pius XII Memorial Library is a creator space designed to engage SLU and the community in cutting-edge technological advancements and promoting innovation.
+The Academic Technology Commons (ATC) in the Pius XII Memorial Library is a creator space designed to engage SLU and the community in cutting-edge technological advancements and to promote innovation.

 As some faculty, staff and students have shifted to working or learning from home during the COVID-19 pandemic, the ATC has continued to support the SLU community by: